We are not currently accepting applications. Stay tuned for the 2022 recruitment!

-- Students must complete an AMIDEAST Preliminary YES Application digitally, and email it to AMIDEAST at firstname.lastname@example.org no later than November 15, 2019, along with a copy of the student’s school transcripts (grades) and a scanned passport/birth certificate.
+- Or, students can download the application, complete it digitally, and email it to AMIDEAST at Libya@amideast.org no later than November 20, 2020, along with a copy of the student’s school transcripts (grades) for the last three years, a scanned passport or birth certificate, and a current photo.
 No translation of documents is necessary.

 YES APPLICATION AND SELECTION PROCESS

 There are multiple rounds to the YES application and selection process.
-Eligible applicants will be required to take an English proficiency exam, write a proctored essay, complete a full YES program application, and participate in group and individual in-person interviews.
-All finalists are selected on the basis of merit.
+All applicants are required to take an English proficiency exam, write a proctored essay, complete a YES program application, and participate in group and individual in-person interviews.
+All candidates are selected on the basis of merit.

-Each candidate’s application and supporting documents will be reviewed in Washington, DC before a status of finalist or alternate is confirmed.
+Each candidate’s application and supporting documents will be reviewed in Washington, DC before the status of finalist or alternate is confirmed.

 For more information about the Youth and Exchange Study Program, please go to: http://www.yesprograms.org/